perer-li/whitepaper/whitepaper.md

 * Decentralized property data verification

-Same as personal data, TPT property data module digitizes the process of property data exchange.
+Same as personal data, TPP property data module digitizes the process of property data exchange.
 Again it is stored on the DApp and isn’t shared unless authorized by the user.
 Even when it is shared, depending on the circumstance, it can take advantage of zero-knowledge proof, in order to provide sufficient proof yet without revealing the data.

 * Secure Deposit